appropont/s3camjs/README.md

-## Attributions
+## Dependencies and Attributions

-Source and licenses included in this repository.
+Source and licenses included in this repository (/js/libs).

 ### s3upload-coffee-javascript
 https://github.com/tadruj/s3upload-coffee-javascript